 Staying Safe From Animals On Roads

 Road users must be responsive to quite the risks posed by other road users.
-They even have to be awake to the risks of animals on the road.
+They even have to be aware of the risks to animals on the road.
 As urban areas still push outward and displace animals from their natural habitats and as traffic continues to extend per annum, collisions between cars and therefore the animals seem an almost inevitable consequence.

 As we drive outside our urban areas we regularly see roadkill – animals that are killed by passing traffic. we would even have had the unfortunate experience of striking an outsized animal ourselves.
 Road collisions kill and maim wildlife, pets, and humans, and end in numerous rand in insurance claims.
 These incidents are however mostly under-reported.
 When a driver swerves or stops to avoid hitting an animal, the resulting mishap is usually not recorded as a collision with an animal.